 The Tutorial System

-By participating in seminars and tutorials you will experience the small discussion-group learning that is central to undergraduate student life in Oxford.
-The tutorial system will ensure you receive direct, expert guidance as you undertake study in a chosen area of research.
+By participating in ECSP you will experience the small-group, discussion-based learning that is central to undergraduate student life in Oxford:

 Seminars and tutorials will build on themes introduced in your lectures.
 You will be given a list of essay titles to choose from in your first seminar and in the weeks that follow under the direction of your seminar leader and tutor you will spend time reading independently and preparing written work, leading to the production of a final 3,000-word essay.

-By participating in the Summer Programme seminars, you will:
+By participating in seminars and tutorials you will:

 - gain a deeper understanding of the subject matter